Margiett/ios-unit-1-review-lab/README.md

 Given the following excerpt from the Declaration of Independence, find the most frequent word that is longer than 5 characters.

  - use components(separatedBy:) to break up the string into an array.

- - use CharacterSet.punctuationCharacters in union with any other characters you don't want in your array, like spaces and new lines.
+ - use CharacterSet.punctuationCharacters in union with any other characters you don't want in your array, like spaces and new lines.  // I don't know how to use this

 ```swift
 let declarationOfIndependence =